cturek/home/docs/about.md

 ## Work Experience

-I'm currently doing research with Professor David Harris as a Clay-Wolkin fellow.
-We are designing and writing a textbook for a RISC-V pipelined processor.
+I'm currently doing research with [Professor David Harris](http://pages.hmc.edu/harris/) as a [Clay-Wolkin fellow](https://www.hmc.edu/engineering/engineering-fellowships/clay-wolkin-fellowship/).
+We are designing a RISC-V pipelined processor, and we are writing a textbook for teaching courses on the architecture.
 I'm coauthoring a paper on the division and square root module (links coming soon).

 I also [grade and tutor for various classes](https://cturek.github.io/home/classes.html).